Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

                         percentage of the observed maximum, measured over the last `--count` runs.
 Default: >= 90 --iowait-critical IOWAIT_CRIT
-                        CRIT threshold for normalized iowait in percent (Linux only).
-The iowait value is normalized so that 100% means one CPU core is fully I/O-saturated.
-Values above 100% indicate that more than one core is waiting for I/O. Default: >= 90 --iowait-warning IOWAIT_WARN
+                        CRIT threshold for iowait, in percent of a single CPU core (Linux only).
+100 means the equivalent of one core spent the whole interval waiting for I/O, independent of the host total core count, so the same threshold works fleet-wide regardless of how many cores a host has.
+The measured value is reported as saturated cores (e.g. 1.02 cores).
+Default: >= 90 --iowait-warning IOWAIT_WARN
-                        WARN threshold for normalized iowait in percent (Linux only).
-The iowait value is normalized so that 100% means one CPU core is fully I/O-saturated.
-Values above 100% indicate that more than one core is waiting for I/O. Default: >= 80 --include-unmounted   Also monitor block devices that have no mounted filesystem (Linux only).
+                        WARN threshold for iowait, in percent of a single CPU core (Linux only).
+100 means the equivalent of one core spent the whole interval waiting for I/O, independent of the host total core count, so the same threshold works fleet-wide regardless of how many cores a host has.
+The measured value is reported as saturated cores (e.g. 1.02 cores).
+Default: >= 80 --include-unmounted   Also monitor block devices that have no mounted filesystem (Linux only).
 By default only block devices with a mounted filesystem are monitored.
 Enable this